ColoradoOrion/elevator_simulation/README.md

 | Indicator `[ ]` | Car stopped with doors open |
 | `elapsed travel time` | The travel time of the elevator car in seconds |
 | `floors visited` | A comma-separated list of floors that the elevator car has stopped at |

+## Unit tests

+Tests are located in the `/test` folder.
+Run them by entering:

+    npm test

 ## Assumptions
 - The "simulation" is a real time elevator experience i.e. we are not simply calculating the time travelled and displaying a list of floors visited.